MrVannu/MagikMarket/README.md

 - Yahoo Finance API for data acquisition

 ## Setup and Installation
-1. Clone the repository and run the Main class
+1. Clone the repository on your machine
+2. Open the project location in your CLI
+3. Run " mvn clean install "
+4. Run " mvn exec:java "
+5. Enjoy our project, WELCOME TO THE MAGIK_MARKET!

 ## License
 This project has been developed for academic purposes.